 Here's How You Can Protect Your Eyes

 By wearing sunglasses that offer 100% UV protection, you can reduce your risk of developing sight robbing diseases, like cataracts and macular degeneration, and reduce glaucoma symptoms.
 Polarized lenses, in particular, can help with glare.
 With yearly comprehensive eye exams, early diagnosis and consistent treatment, you can prevent vision deterioration from glaucoma or similar sight-threatening eye diseases.
-Contact Switalski Eye Care in Plano to book your eye doctor's appointment today.
+Contact Switalski Eye Care in East Plano to book your eye doctor's appointment today.

 Can glaucoma be cured?